580 Cox Road Cocoa FL 32926 Tel: 321-340-3205

 When is Termite Season in Florida?

-In Florida, subterranean termites are one of the most common wood-boring pests.
-These termites establish underground colonies in moisture-rich soil to raise their young.
-But they don’t stop there!
 To reach the wood in your home, subterranean termites will construct connecting mud tubes to reach above-ground food sources, whether a nearby tree or your home’s foundation.
+They generally swarm from late April to early May

 These pests aren’t the only wood-devouring invaders in the state!
 Florida is also home to drywood and dampwood termites, two species with their own unique habits and habitats.